Out of ideas on what to tweet?

 Question posts are a fantastic way to engage with your followers.

-You can ask their opinion on a topic, or just pose and engaging or rhetorical question.
+You can ask their opinion on a topic, or just pose an engaging or rhetorical question.

 If you don't know what to ask, you can always look inside Post Planner.
-We have a whole section of questions and other status update.
+We have a whole section of questions and other status updates.

-#5 Ask a question to learn more about your followers
+5. Ask something to learn more about your followers

 This is a fantastic way to gather information about your audience.